Charlotte Drury: Personal life

-Drury’s hobbies include photography, writing, hiking, swimming and freediving.
-She enjoys the travel opportunities afforded by her competition schedule and also has dual citizenship with Sweden due to her mother's heritage.
+She has dual citizenship with Sweden due to her mother's heritage.

-In addition to her national and international successes as a gymnast, Drury has drawn interest from a number of advertisers.
-She has done promotional spots for footwear company Skechers and apparel company Vooray.

-Approximately two months before the Trials for the delayed Tokyo 2020 Olympic Games, Charlotte was diagnosed with Type 1 diabetes.
+About two months before the Trials for the delayed Tokyo 2020 Olympic Games, Charlotte was diagnosed with Type 1 diabetes.

+Drury has done commercials for footwear company Skechers and apparel company Vooray.

+Her hobbies include photography, writing, hiking, swimming and freediving.
+She enjoys traveling.

-Charlotte is in a relationship with Olympic artistic gymnast Laurie Hernandez who won gold and silver at the 2016 Olympics.
+As of 2023, Drury was in a relationship with artistic gymnast Laurie Hernandez, who won gold and silver at the 2016 Olympics.